Fishing industry in Chile: Industrial fishing

-Fishing as a hobby
+Small-scale fisheries

+Small-scale fisheries (SSF) are defined differently depending on location, however, SSF can be broadly defined as small scale, traditional fishing using low-tech gear and labor-intensive practices.
+For more than approximately 2 million people in Latin America, small-scale fisheries are an essential source of food, employment, livelihood, and income.
+Problems with SSF range from the extensive labor involved in these practices, a lack of policy support and regulation, and marginalization due to little financial support.
+Small-scale fisheries in Chile face social inequality challenges and poverty.
+Fisherman struggle with getting resources, the economic markets, and coping with new technologies in the fishing industry.
+This gives unequal access to income and opportunities for small-scale fisheries.

+The Chilean coastline contains one of the most diverse marine ecosystems, especially their plant components like kelp and macroalgae.
+The species that inhabit these waters have a higher degree of endemism, meaning they're native to a specific geographic location.
+This uniqueness means they suffer from pressures involving human activity, exploitation, and habitat destruction.

+Governing small-scale fisheries is often difficult because they are unregulated and frequently do not have a political voice due to their rural locations.
+Governments have tired one approach on adding more regulation on resource extraction on small-scale fisheries globally.
+Another governmental approach being used in Chile is subsidizing small-scale fisheries, using them more as a benefit for research and education.

+Recreational fishing

 There are no reliable statistics of the pastimes of Chileans, but it is believed that fishing is the third or fourth most popular hobby.
 Simple and low-cost fishing gear is the most popular.
 The most popular bait used includes earthworms, fresh-water crab, shrimp, snails, small fish, and white beans.
 The more complex fishing gear has gained in popularity with imported rods and reels running less than 5,000 Chilean pesos, and fly fishing gear selling for less than 50,000 Chilean pesos.
 Fly fishing is the fastest growing sector in sport fishing in Chile.
 Tourists have come to know Chile as the destination for salmon fishing.
 The increase in tour guides for tourist fishing has been explosive — from only a few fishing lodges in the 1990s, to over a dozen new lodges in the new century.
+For years, local fishers have faced pressure to cease operations, driven by allegations of overfishing from policymakers, conservationists, and business interests.
 Lawmakers and participants in sport fishing are working together to make new laws to help regulate the fishing tourism industry and ensure its longevity.

 Freshwater sport fishing mainly occurs from Region V of Valparaíso to the south of Chile, being particularly successful and rich in freshwater species from Region IX of Araucanía to Region XII of Magallanes and Antártica Chilena, and tourism development is mainly concentrated in the Araucanía.